Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_ceph_image_with_none_tag.md

 # Troubleshoot Ceph image with tag:'&lt;none&gt;'

-Use the following procedure to fix a ceph image with tag: '&lt;none&gt;'.
+Use the following procedure to fix a Ceph image with tag: '&lt;none&gt;'.

-All of the following commands should be run from the storage node that contains ceph image with tag: '&lt;none&gt;'.
+All of the following commands should be run from the storage node that contains Ceph image with tag: '&lt;none&gt;'.

 1. Run `podman images`.